How to measure people performance

 Then help teams to set up performance measures that they use as tools to work on the business, rather than the measures being tools to judge the people.
 Have you heard that saying that comes from the quality movement that 95% of the performance problems are in the work processes, and only 5% are with the people?

 Buy-in is that state when people are committed to something, when they are convinced of its worth for them and no longer have objections or fears that get in their way of adopting it.
 It’s when they feel a sense of ownership about it.
-Most of us want our people to feel this way about performance measurement, but we don’t realise that we might actually be getting in the way of buy-in naturally occuring!
-Read this article for tips on how to engage staff in performance measurement.
+Most of us want our people to feel this way about KPIs and performance measurement, but we don’t realise that we might actually be getting in the way of buy-in naturally occurring.
+Read this article for tips on how to get more buy-in for KPIs and performance measurement.

 Performance Appraisal, Individual Performance Review, Personal Performance Development Plan.
-There are numerous names for this artifact of the post-1990’s organisation, but they are names for basically the same concept: the measurement, review, evaluation and management of the performance of an employee.
+There are numerous names for this, but they are names for basically the same concept: the measurement, review, evaluation and management of the performance of each employee.
 And it is one of the most contentious management processes of them all!
-Read some thoughts about two schools of thought about measuring people.
+Figure out what you should do by pondering two schools of thought about measuring people.

 Abolishing Performance Appraisals: Why They Backfire And What to do Instead